U.S. Bancorp (USB)

 U.S. Bancorp Return on Equity

-11. Key Takeaways from U.S. Bancorp’s Q3 Results
+11. Key Takeaways from U.S. Bancorp’s Q4 Results

-It was encouraging to see U.S. Bancorp beat analysts’ revenue expectations this quarter.
-We were also happy its net interest income outperformed Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 3.3% to $48 immediately after reporting.
+It was encouraging to see U.S. Bancorp beat analysts’ tangible book value per share expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock remained flat at $54.21 immediately following the results.

 12. Is Now The Time To Buy U.S. Bancorp?

-U.S. Bancorp isn’t a terrible business, but it doesn’t pass our quality test.
-To begin with, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+U.S. Bancorp’s business quality ultimately falls short of our standards.
+For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs, the downside is its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..
 On top of that, its net interest income growth was weak over the last five years.

 U.S. Bancorp’s P/B ratio based on the next 12 months is 1.4x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.